Revving up marketing campaigns at Zipcar

 #general channel, they found themselves with both a compelling campaign plan and a crew of 45 people from different departments (including engineering, design, IT and operations) excited to volunteer their time and expertise to launch the project.

-‘The trap that all companies can fall into is working in silos and working mostly within their own departments.
-Slack, from start to finish, was able to provide us a way to work across teams, and that really accelerated the programme.’
+“The trap that all companies can fall into is working in silos and working mostly within their own departments.
+Slack, from start to finish, was able to provide us a way to work across teams and that really accelerated the program.”

 From ideas to actions and positive reactions

-Teams at Zipcar tend to congregate in different Slack channels depending on what team or project they’re on, but there are a few company-wide channels (such as
+Teams at Zipcar tend to congregate in different Slack channels depending on what team or project they’re on, but there are a few company-wide channels (like

 #general or